LM-Commons/LmcRbacMvc/README.md

 ```sh
 $ php composer.phar require lm-commons/lmc-rbac-mvc:^3.0
 ```
-This will install a Laminas MVC equivalent of zfc-rbac 2.6.3.

 Enable the module by adding `LmcRbacMvc` key to your `application.config.php` or `modules.config.php` file.
 Customize the module by copy-pasting the `lmc_rbac.global.php.dist` file to your `config/autoload` folder.